ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Reconstruction Performance:

 Crucially, the \textit{relative} advantage of the module grows as the problem size increases.
 This favorable scaling makes it especially useful for the large-volume reconstructions considered in this work.
 The module introduces only negligible computational overhead (just a single, fast, approximate inversion) while delivering order-of-magnitude reductions in the cost of the subsequent, expensive HMCMC sampling.

-These computational gains convert directly into substantial savings in CPU hours, which become striking at large problem sizes (Table~\ref{tab:stepandhours}).
-Extrapolating from the $256^3$ and $1024^3$ examples, we estimate that for a $2048^3$ run the guess module could save roughly 145,000 CPU hours.
-For our planned ELUCID-DESI simulation with $8192^3$ particles, the savings increase to about 37,000,000 CPU hours.
+These computational gains convert directly into substantial savings in core hours, which become striking at large problem sizes (Table~\ref{tab:stepandhours}).
+Extrapolating from the $256^3$ and $1024^3$ examples, we estimate that for a $2048^3$ run the guess module could save roughly 145,000 core hours.
+For our planned ELUCID-DESI simulation with $4096^3$ particles, the savings increase to about 2,300,000 core hours.
+Based on our scaling tests, we estimate that the $4096^3$ DESI-BGS reconstruction will require approximately $800$ HMCMC steps to reach convergence (starting from the guess module).
+This corresponds to roughly 5,000,000 core-hours for the baseline chain, and approximately 2,700,000 core-hours after the $45\%$ reduction from the initial guess module.

 In conclusion, the initial guess module achieves its intended purpose: it dramatically shortens the burn-in phase of the HMCMC sampler, producing enormous computational savings without degrading the final reconstruction accuracy (which remains the same once the chains have converged).
 This, in turn, renders rigorous Bayesian reconstruction practical for future survey-scale datasets.